KhammamRoshini/KhammamRoshini/README.md

 ### 🏆 Achievements & Certifications
 • Certification of completion of Python from codetantra.\

-📄 Certification of ”Published research paper titled ’Silent saviour: A Machine Learning Based Approach for co2 Emission Rating of Vehicles using Data Science in the International Journal of Basic and Applied Research”.\
+📄 Certification of ”Published research paper titled ’Silent saviour: A Machine Learning Based Approach for co2 Emission Rating of Vehicles using Data Science in the International Journal of Research and Analtyical Reviews”.\

 # 📊 GitHub Stats: